4 Best Miami Airport Car Rental Companies — Browse Tips on Renting a Car in Miami (June 2023)

 Lastly, the Miami Trolley and the Miami Brightline are also accessible via the metro rail and bus stations.

 If you’re flying into Miami specifically to take a cruise out of Miami, then you’ll find that you need to get directly to the Port of Miami from the airport, without much need to go downtown or to Miami Beach.

 The Miami Trolley offers service to the Port of Miami and you can also take taxis or ride shares from the airport to the cruise port.
 However, many cruise lines will pre-arrange transportation for you.
 If that’s your situation, you can access pre-arranged cruise line transportation by going to either the North bus station at Concourse D, Level 1, Door 1, or the South bus station at Concourse J, Level 1, Door 3.

 Yes, you will need to pay tolls if you drive on toll roads throughout Florida while in a rental car.
 Most of Florida’s toll roads feature cashless, touchless tolling, meaning that your rental car will typically be outfitted with a device that tracks your movement on toll roads and then charges you accordingly.
 Most major rental car providers will include this device and a toll service charge in the cost of your rental, so there’s nothing you need to do.

 It all depends on your plans while you’re in the area.
 If you want to explore the region, then renting a car can save you cash that you’d otherwise spend on public transportation or ride-share services.
-However, if you plan to stay in one neighborhood, such as in Miami Beach, you might not find a rental car to be worth the money.
+However, if you plan to stay in one neighborhood, such as in Miami Beach (See our Best Beaches in Florida guide for additional information on locations near the Miami area), you might not find a rental car to be worth the money.